 Dropping down into the Reef Bay Trail

-from the end of the Seiban Road Jeep Trail after the cactus keep left, not right, which takes you to the wrong bay.
+from the end of the Seiban Road Jeep Trail after the cactus keep left, not right, at a T junction to drop into Reef Bay.
 When climbing the Reef Bay Trail

 In previous years this was a race, however it has been canceled for 2018.
 There are informal group runs on February 19 and April 15th, 2018.
 You can find more information here: stjohntrailrace.com